 - Choosing the contact channels – Usually, players belonging to the purchasing system are people with different roles and objectives and, usually, different interests.
 For this reason, we can not take for granted that the contact channel we have chosen for one of these players is also correct for another one.
-In a specific case, the right contact channel might be the email, in an other it will be online advertising to motivate the target, while in other cases again it is a call or a face-to-face meeting.
+In a specific case, the right contact channel might be sending emails.
+In other, it will be online advertising to motivate the target, while in other cases, again, it is a call or a face-to-face meeting.
 There is no one fixed rule for everyone.
 However, it is undoubtedly true that we have to define the right communication channel for each contact.

-- Creating contents – Once we have chosen the target, analyzed the purchasing system, and defined the channels through which contacting the selected people, it is time to create the contents that we will use at the distribution stage.
-These contents can be texts for the emails, maybe for a marketing automation strategy, posts for the blog with a view to content strategy, pictures, or videos.
+- Creating content – Once we have chosen the target, analyzed the purchasing system, and defined the channels through which to contact the selected people, it is time to create the contents that we will use at the distribution stage.
+These contents can be texts for emails, maybe for a marketing automation strategy, posts for the blog with a view to content strategy, pictures, or videos.
 The important thing is to choose the right tone of voice and the right topics to deliver.

 - Launching the campaign – Now that we have defined all the previous points, we can launch the campaign.
 This phase, the real execution of the process, is undoubtedly the most delicate one.
 Indeed, we have to align all the information and contents that we have previously prepared in order to channel the targets into the projected funnel by ensuring that they can interact with all the touchpoints of the customer journey.
 It is a matter of implementing what we have planned, where perseverance and attention to detail make the difference.
 Here in Vehnta, we have our strategy for the implementation of the campaign.
 For further information, contact us by filling in the form at the end of the page.